Loop diuretics are mainly used in the treatment of heart failure.

 Most loop diuretics are taken once a day in the morning.
 The effect of making more urine usually starts within half an hour.
 So, you may find you need to go to the toilet a couple of times within a few hours of taking the tablet.
 However, the effect of passing extra urine wears off within about six hours.
 So, you will not have to get up in the night to make extra trips to the toilet.

 You can generally take the dose at a flexible time to suit you.
-So, for example, if you want to go out early in the morning for a few hours and don't want to have to find a toilet, you may be able to postpone the dose till later on in the day when it may be more convenient to find toilets.
+So, for example, if you want to go out early in the morning for a few hours and don't want to have to find a toilet, you may be able to postpone the dose until later on in the day when it may be more convenient to find toilets.